20 Other Ways to Say “Unfortunately” in a Formal Email

 Example 2: “I am sorry to say that your proposal cannot be accepted.”

-See also 20 Other Ways to Say “Well Noted” in an Email
+See also 20 Other Ways to Say “Even Though”

 7. “It is regrettable that”